holodex/holodex/comms/2015-06-07-your-filename.md

 ###Communication and understanding

-Its difficult to communicate an organisation like Enspiral.
+Its hard to communicate an organisation like Enspiral.
 Newcomers to these fluid, networked organisations find orientation difficult and audiences misunderstand the network as a mysterious 'black box'.
 Attempts to the map the organsation quickly go out of date when the network reinvents itself every 6 months.

-Holodex gives these oganisations beautiful intuitive visualisations that change with the organisation grows.
+Holodex gives these oganisations beautiful intuitive visualisations of the network that seamlessly update as the organisation grows.

 ###Discovery and search
 Hololdex focuses